Nonperturbative Resummation of Divergent Time-Local Generators: Introduction

+The key idea is that, despite the emergence of long-lived non-Markovian memory, the dynamical map remains close to the reference semigroup generated by the Davies Markovian master equation~\cite{davies1974}.
+The semigroup continuously contracts the evolving state toward the stationary state.
+As this region shrinks, increasingly less information about the singular generator is required to correct the reference dynamics.
+The asymptotic reduction therefore requires only the contraction of the generator onto the exponentially shrinking neighborhood explored by the dynamics.

+The balance between exponential relaxation generated by the Davies semigroup and the exponential growth of the time-local generator leaves a finite reduced evolution while exposing the singularities of the generator.
+The dynamical map is then reconstructed using the Feynman disentanglement theorem, with the Davies semigroup providing the reference evolution for the asymptotic reduction.

+In continuum environments with slowly decaying correlations, the survival amplitude of a quantum state crosses over from exponential Markovian decay to the universal nonexponential decay law discovered by Khalfin~\cite{Khalfin1958}.
+Microscopically, this behavior reflects the pole--branch structure of the bath correlation function.
+Equivalently, it follows from the Fourier-transform constraints underlying the Khalfin effect: a continuum spectrum with an algebraically decaying correlation function necessarily produces a nonexponential long-time tail.

+The principal conceptual result of this work is that these Fourier-transform constraints extend from survival amplitudes to reduced dynamical maps.
+The secular ($\Phi_{12,12}(t)$) and nonsecular ($\Phi_{12,21}(t)$) matrix elements share the same algebraic tail but enter that regime at parametrically different times because they differ in their weak-coupling scaling.
+Their inevitable crossing produces a finite-time loss of invertibility of the dynamical map, followed by an infinite sequence of isolated noninvertibility points whose spacing is asymptotically determined by the oscillation period and slowly modulated by the bath-correlation function.
+Within the classification of Ref.~\cite{jagadish2023noninvertibility}, this mechanism corresponds to {\bf Type II}, where invertibility is lost while the dynamics remains CP indivisible, rather than {\bf Type I}, where the loss of invertibility is CP divisible.

+In this sense, the loss of invertibility of the reduced dynamical map is the reduced density-matrix counterpart of the Khalfin effect.
+The transition from exponential to algebraic relaxation, originally formulated for survival amplitudes, reappears in open-system dynamics as the onset of singular time-local generators.
+At the same time, the distinguishability of quantum superposition states remains governed by the exponential contraction inherited from the Davies Markovian master equation.

-\paragraph*{Outline.} The remainder of the paper develops the dynamical-map reconstruction and its physical interpretation.
+\paragraph*{Outline.} The remainder of the paper develops the dynamical-map reconstruction and establishes its connection to singular time-local generators.
 We first formulate the reduced-dynamics framework and introduce the disentangled representation based on a time-local generator.
-We then analyze the reconstructed singularities in a rotating-wave benchmark, and finally apply the method to the full spin–boson dynamics.
+We then analyze the reconstruction in the exactly solvable rotating-wave approximation before applying the method to the full spin--boson model.